menandmice/micetro_docs/guides/reference/central_entra.rst

 *Clear the cached configuration*

-If for some reason you want to clear the cached configuration file in the database.
+If for some reason you want to clear the cached configuration file in the database:

 1. Empty the `ext_auth_conf.json` configuration file.